Electric Reliability Council of Texas: Accountability

 Bill Magness, CEO of ERCOT, was fired on March 4, 2021, for his role in the 2021 power loss incident.
 The board delivered a 60-day termination notice to Magness, who had been president and CEO since 2016.
 The board said he would serve in those roles for the next two months.

+In December 2023, the Texas Supreme Court ruled that ERCOT could not be sued for the 2021 blackouts based on the theory of sovereign immunity, raising concerns regarding accountability as it is an independent corporation and not an official state agency.

 2023 shift in electricity generation mix

 In 2023, Texas's energy landscape saw significant growth in solar capacity, notably on the ERCOT grid, with solar installations, including those with storage, increasing by 35% from the previous year, leading to a reduction in midday natural gas usage.
 Solar generation peaked at 5.3 GWh in the summer and 3.8 GWh in the winter, while wind generation remained the largest renewable contributor at 108,000 GWh.
 ERCOT anticipates a substantial rise in solar capacity, with plans for 24 GW of solar and 13 GW of battery storage additions by 2025, compared to a modest 3 GW increase in both wind and natural gas capacities.
 ERCOT reported that energy demand on the power grid reached a record 85 gigawatts in 2023 — the hottest year recorded in Texas.
 In 2024, ERCOT projected that demand could reach 150 gigawatts by 2030.
 The increase in demand is the result of large users, including data centers and crypto currency mining operations, as well as oil and gas production that is switching from gas- and diesel-generated power to electricity.